DVK02/DVK02.github.io/docs/_posts/2023-12-29-pragmatic-principles-introduction.md

 - The expected quality of the product should be defined in the requirements collected from the user at the beginning.
 - It is also important to know when to stop working on a program or a specific feature.
 There is such a thing as over-refinement.
 Put your time to higher value projects.

+## Your Knowledge Portfolio

+- Your knowledge and experience are your most valuable assets.
+- Managing a knowledge portfolio is similar to a financial portfolio:
+	1) Invest regularly - as a habit.
+		- Pretty straight forward, the most important factor is to make investing in your knowledge portfolio a habit.
+	2) Diversification is key to long-term success.
+		- The more technologies you know, the better you can handle change.
+	3) Balance between conservative and high-risk, high-reward investments.
+		- Some technology might be the next hot thing or it can collapse suddenly, while investing in "conservative" technology could lead to missed opportunities.
+	4) Try to buy low and sell high for maximum return.
+		- Learning emerging tech before it becomes popular.
+	5) Review and rebalance portfolios periodically.
+		- Maybe some of your knowledge is obsolete, maybe some of it is not up to par.

+## Knowledge Portfolio Goals

+- **Learn at least one new language every year.**
+	- Different languages solve the same problem in different ways.
+It helps broaden your thinking.
+- **Read a technical book each quarter.**
+	- Preferably something related to a current project.
+Once you become a master of that project, explore technical books related to other projects.
+- **Read non technical books, too.**
+	- Computers and programs are used by people - don't forget the human side of the equation.
+- **Take classes.**
+	- Look for interesting courses at local universities or colleges.
+- **Participate in local user groups.**
+	- Be an active participant in any local user groups, the networking is also important for your career.
+- **Experiment with different environments.**
+	- If you mainly work with Windows, try Linux (for example).
+If you only use makefiles and an editor, try and IDE, and vice versa.
+- **Stay current.**
+	- Subscribe to tech blogs.
+- **Get wired.**
+	- Similar to staying current.

+The key is to continue investing.
+If you become comfortable with something you sought to learn, find something new.
+This process will open your mind to different ways of doing things, even in projects that aren't immediately related to what you learned.

+**Dan's opinion**: The knowledge goals I am setting for myself this year are as follows:
+- **New language**: Rust
+- **Technical book**: The Pragmatic Programmer
+- **Non-technical book**: Dune
+- **Take classes**: I will likely opt to follow online courses available for free, related to low level programming
+- **Local user group**: TBD
+- **Different environment**: Installed Arch Linux on my Windows machine (after multiple tries)
+- **Staying current**: TBD

+## Opportunities for Learning

+- If somebody asks you a question that you do not know the answer to, use it as an opportunity to learn.
+If you can't find out yourself, then ask someone you might,

 ## Tips

 The authors continue to provide basic characteristics of pragmatic programmers in the form of tips.